 Nuance Transcription Services: Medical transcription.
 Check their web page for information, as well as links to benefits and the application process.

 On the Record Reporting and Transcription: Hires to work at home in the Austin, TX area ONLY.
+Training is in their office, usually 3-5 days and you must have a PC with WordPerfect already installed.
+Training time and the first job is paid by the hour, after that pay is $.70 per page, at the time of this writing.
 See their website for complete details, and for the email address and phone number for additional contact.

-Orion Transcription: General, legal, medical.
+Orion Transcription: Medical transcription.
 Requires at least 2 years of experience.
 Must be located in the US.

 Perfect Transcription: Medical transcription and editors.
 Requires a college diploma, at least 3 years prior medical transcription experience, and 2 years prior medical transcription in a given specialty.
+They have locations in US, Canada and Australia.
 See their website for complete requirements and job details, and available openings.
-Their toll free number is provided on that page for additional information and to request application.
+Their toll free number is provided on that page for additional information and to request an application.

 Phoenix MedCom Inc.: Medical transcription.
 A minimum of 3 years experience for acute care work is required, and 2 years experience transcribing for a specialty practice, clinic, surgery center., etc. Production environment experience is essential.
 Please review the criteria carefully on their website for the specific requirements and qualifications necessary.
 An assessment will be provided to confirm you are qualified.
 See the website for specifics and to begin the process.